vnijs/radiant/README.md

 If you are familiar with Git(Hub) you can clone the repo as usual.
 You can also download the app by clicking the `Download ZIP` button and unzipping the folder to, for example, your Desktop.

-Note that Radiant does not currently work well with Shiny version 0.11.

 #### From Rstudio

 Navigate to `inst/` in the radiant directory.
 Choose the app you want to run (e.g., quant or marketing).
 If you choose the marketing app, from the `inst/marketing` directory, open `ui.R`.
 Then click the play button (see screenshot below).

-When Radiant starts for the first time a number of required packages will be installed from a [miniCRAN](https://github.com/andrie/miniCRAN).
+Package dependencies will be updated if needed but you should install shiny and other dependencies using the commands above.

 ![Starting Radiant from Rstudio](start_from_rstudio.png)

+**Note that Radiant currently does not support Shiny 0.11.
+To use Radiant please remove Shiny 0.11 if you already have it installed.
+Copy-and-paste the code below to the Rstudio console to remove shiny and install the required packages.

+	detach('package:shiny', unload=TRUE)
+	remove.packages('shiny')
+	local_dir <- Sys.getenv("R_LIBS_USER")
+	if(!file.exists(local_dir)) dir.create(local_dir, recursive = TRUE)
+	options(repos = c(XRAN = 'http://mostly-harmless.github.io/radiant_miniCRAN/'))
+	install.packages(new.packages(), local_dir, dependencies = TRUE)

-#### Using a desktop launcher
+#### Creating a desktop launcher

 You can also create a launcher on your Desktop to make it easy to start Radiant.
 Go to `launchers/quant` or `lauchers/marketing`